 It is my view these two dynamics are so intricately intertwined, that they share many points of intersection when we’re discussing best practice.
 So, for our purposes, I am going to include both of these concepts in tandem throughout our discussion.

 I’d like to highlight a few general best-practice points that I use to answer the aforementioned questions.
 It’s always difficult to really provide answers for clients beyond the usual ‘lip service’.
 This is because everyone’s community is so unique, diverse, and special that tailoring an answer to anyone’s community, without having an intimate understanding, is really doing a disservice.

 However, I can provide some quick-hitting general concepts that do apply for almost everyone and that all inform the above inquiries in one way or another:

-7 things to consider when engaging on Race, Equity, and Inclusion:
+7 things to consider when engaging hard to reach groups on Race, Equity, and Inclusion:

 - Have a clear ‘why’ and continually address and call back to it.

-- Identify potential points of contact or avenues you can utilizeutilise to get their attention.
+- Identify potential points of contact or avenues you can utilize to get their attention.

 - Commit to a strategy that meets the needs of your community and addresses common barriers to participation.

-- Have an internal discussion and understanding about what success looks like – both for your organizationorganisation and for your community.
+- Have an internal discussion and understanding about what success looks like – both for your organization and for your community.